-Data lake: A Data Lake is a system that stores data in its raw format.
+A Data Lake is a system that stores data in its raw format.
 Basically, you can store your data as-is, without having to first structure it.
-Data stored in the Data Lake can be in structured, semi-structured or unstructured format.
+Data stored in the Data Lake can be in a structured, semi-structured, or unstructured format.
 You can import this data to your Data Warehouse for adding more business value to it, or you can use that data in dashboards and visualizations directly from the Data Lake.
 Beware that the direct visualization of data from the Data Lake can be risky, as data is not cleaned and it might contain corrupt or duplicate records for example, that might affect the final figures quite a lot.
 By using a Data Lake you are building a strong data foundation for better decisions and a single source of truth.

-A Data Warehouse focuses mainly on reporting, and the data modelling and format is very strict, which limits the data you can store.
-A Data Lake on the other hand, is more flexible and can handle more sources of data with any kind of format.
+A Data Warehouse focuses mainly on reporting, and the data modeling and format is very strict, which limits the data you can store.
+A Data Lake, on the other hand, is more flexible and can handle more sources of data with any kind of format.
 It will also give you patterns about your customers, instead of pure facts, which will help you to create an engaging and relevant customer experience.

 What kind of data can you store within a data lake?

 Unstructured data (emails, PDFs, and documents)